Favorite Post #13 - Jesus Warned Us

 2. That we will believe in Elohim and be obedient to His Torah (His Laws)

-And according to Yeshua - when He returns it will take Him 3 days to restore the everlasting Temple!
-The one where He sits on the throne for eternity.
-The one where He judges the living and the dead.
+And according to Yeshua, when he returns, it will take him three days to restore the everlasting Temple.
+The one where he sits on the throne, as King, for eternity.
+The one where the incredible, awesome presence of the Holy One, Hashem, dwells forever.

-Had we truly understood He really did come to save us - save us from destruction - and that He would leave us if we did not listen.
-Well, maybe, just maybe we would not have been so quick to kill Him.
+Had we truly understood that he really did come to save us, save us from destruction, and that he would leave us if we did not listen.
+Well, maybe, just maybe, we would not have been so quick to kill him.

-He really did come to live among us - to dwell as King and author of Life.
-And we killed Him.
-And He apparently has forgiven us for doing so.
+He really did come to live among us, to dwell as King and author of life, and to help us return our hearts to Hashem.
+And yet we killed him.
+And he apparently has forgiven us for doing so.

-Let us pray that He will return and build His Temple in 3 days - that He will come quickly to Jerusalem.
-Where we will live with Him for eternity!
+Let us pray that he will return and build Hashem's Temple in three days, that He will come quickly to Jerusalem.
+Where we will live with him and the Father for eternity.
 This is an earnest and sincere prayer we must pray often.